 (3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-129S; U.S. Citizenship and Immigration Services (USCIS).

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or others for profit.
-This form is used by an employer to classify employees as L-1 nonimmigrant intracompany transferees under a blanket L petition approval.
-USCIS will use the data on this form to determine eligibility for the requested immigration benefit.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
+USCIS will use the information collected to determine whether the applicant meets the eligibility for the requested immigration benefit.